DogNeverSleep/MME-VideoOCR/README.md

 ### 📍 Automated Evaluation via lmms-eval
-The evaluation framework of MME-VideoOCR has been integrated into the [llms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval).

-The code can be found in:
+The evaluation code of MME-VideoOCR can be found in:
 ```
 MME-VideoOCR/eval/lmms-eval/mme_videoocr
 ```